-b.
-Multi-Modal Transportation Network
+- b.
+Multi-Modal Transportation Network - i.

-- i.
 The multi-modal transportation network identified on Schedule E includes Collector and Local streets and related active transportation and transit facilities, in particular the shared use path system, cycle tracks and the bus rapid transit (BRT) station. - ii.
 The City and/or Region may require additional right-of-way widening for improvements at any road that intersects arterial, collector, or local road, at or in proximity to intersections.
 The extent of right-of-way requirements, beyond the minimum set out in policy 5.2 iii shall be required and secured to address the need for additional intersection-related features such as turning lanes, transit facilities, cycling facilities, traffic signals, street lighting and medians. - iii.
-The planned streets and shared use paths identified on Schedule E shall have minimum rights-of-way as follows: - a.
-Collector Streets shall have a minimum right-of-way width of 26 metres. - b.
+The planned streets and shared use paths identified on Schedule E shall have minimum rights-of-way and widths as follows: - a.
+Collector Streets: shall have a minimum right-of-way width of 24.56 metres. - b.
 Local Streets shall have a minimum right-of-way width of 20 metres. - c.
 Local Streets where parking is to being provided on one side of the street shall have a minimum right-of-way width of 22 metres. - d.
-Shared Use Paths shall have a minimum right-of-way width of 7.5 metres or 10 metres. - iv.
-Street right-of-way widths as shown on Appendix Figures 1-3, shall incorporate required multi-modal elements and associated buffers for typical mid-block sections as follows:

-a.
-Collector Street

-- sidewalks on both sides of the street - cycle tracks on both sides of the street
+Shared Use Paths shall be publicly accessible and shall have a minimum-right-of-way width of 7.5 -metres or 10 metres. - iv.
+Street right-of-way widths as shown ein Appendix A\Figures 1-3, shall incorporate required multi-modal elements and associated buffers for\-typical-\mid-block sections as follows: - a.
+Collector Street - sidewalks on both sides of the street - cycle tracks on both sides of the street - 2 travel lanes (1 in each direction) and a centre turn lane - b.
+Local Street and Local Street with Parking - sidewalks on both sides of the street - cycle tracks on both sides of the street